Financial-Times/origami-codedocs/README.md

 ## Monitoring

-* [Sentry dashboard (Prod)][sentry-prod]: records application errors in the production app
+- [Sentry dashboard (Prod)][sentry-prod]: records application errors in the production app
-* [Sentry dashboard (Dev)][sentry-dev]: records application errors in the development app
+- [Sentry dashboard (Dev)][sentry-dev]: records application errors in the development app

 ## Trouble-Shooting

 ### Upating Fastly failed during a production deploy?

 This is likely due to the Fastly API key expiring.
-Create a new personal api key in Fastly with access to the `origami-codedocs.in.ft.com` service, and add this environment variable to CircleCi.
+Create a new personal api key in Fastly with access to the `origami-codedocs.in.ft.com` service, and add this environment variable to CI.

 ### Integration tests are failing due to forbidden requests.

 If the service returns `403 "Forbidden"` errors when running integration tests, it is likely the `CODEDOCS_API_KEY` environment variable is incorrect.

 Locally ensure `CODEDOCS_API_KEY` is set to the api key [output by Serverless when running the app](#operational-documentation).
-For the `dev` environment, make sure `CODEDOCS_API_KEY` is set to the right value in CircleCi.
+For the `dev` environment, make sure `CODEDOCS_API_KEY` is set to the right value in CI.
 The api key of a deployed application can be found under "apigateway" in AWS.

 ### Forbidden requests.